 DATA ITEMS LIST

-A complete list of data items included on the ACLD-SSRI file is provided in an Excel spreadsheet that can be accessed from the Downloads tab.
+A complete list of data items included on the Integrated 2006 Vocational Education and Training (VET) in Schools and 2011 Census of Population and Housing (the Census) dataset is provided in an Excel workbook that can be accessed from the Downloads tab.

 All data items are created at the person level.
-This includes data items relating to the family and household of the person selected in the sample.
+This includes data items relating to the family and household of the person from the Census.
 For ease of use, these data items have been divided into Person, Dwelling, Household, Family, Spouse Related, and Male and Female parent related groupings.

-Users intending to subscribe to the TableBuilder product or use the microdata product in the ABS Data Laboratory should ensure the data they require, and the level of detail required, are available and applicable for the intended use.
+Users intending to apply for access to the ABS Data Laboratory should ensure the data they require, and the level of detail required, are available and applicable for the intended use.

 VISITORS ON CENSUS NIGHT

-Overseas visitors were excluded from the 2006 ACLD sample.
-The ACLD and ACLD-SSRI, however, do include visitors from within Australia in 2006 and/or 2011.
+Overseas visitors were excluded from the Census.
+However, the Census does include visitors from within Australia in 2011.
 These are people who were enumerated away from their usual residence on Census Night.
 Family information cannot be derived for these persons and as such all family, spouse, and male and female parent related data items are not applicable for visitors.